Format rules

 format.severity

-format.severity (default "warning") sets the diagnostic level for every format rule in ttsc check.
+format.severity (default "off") sets the diagnostic level for every format rule in ttsc check.
 It is a property of the format block, not an external escape hatch:

 Enforce trailing semicolons on statements that need them.
 Default: required.
 Autofixable.
 Driven by format.semi.